nicolasgil95/Lab2Rob22.1/README.md

 -It was possible to know the main ROS commands, and the importance of its nodes to be connected in both Matlab and Python.

-- Be careful when starting the robot's motors, as this can be dangerous.
+-Be careful when starting the robot's motors, as this can be dangerous.